 Details of risks and expected main impacts

-The Group enters into alliances with other companies, in the form of joint development projects, joint marketing, technology partnerships and establishing joint ventures, and it also outsources operations related to the supply of raw materials for pharmaceutical products, production, logistics and marketing to other domestic and overseas suppliers.
-However, if the alliances and outsourcing contracts fail to deliver the expected results or are dissolved due to issues related to human rights, legal compliance, the environment, information security, or if there are quality issues with contracted deliverables, the Group could face difficulty securing stable supplies of its products or issues in logistics and sales, which may erode trust in Kyowa Kirin as a pharmaceutical company, lower revenues, or lead to delays in new drug applications.
+The Group enters into alliances with other companies, in the form of joint development, joint commercialization, technology partnerships, and establishment of joint ventures, and it also outsources operations related to the supply of raw materials, production, logistics, and marketing for pharmaceuticals to other domestic and overseas suppliers.
+However, if the alliances and outsourcing contracts fail to deliver the expected results or are dissolved due to issues related to human rights, legal compliance, the environment, information security at suppliers, or if there are quality issues with contracted deliverables, the Group could face difficulty securing stable supplies of the Company’s products or issues in logistics and sales, which may erode trust in Kyowa Kirin as a pharmaceutical company, lower revenues, or lead to delays in new drug applications.

 Key mitigation measures

-The Group is seeking to conduct open, fair CSR-based procurement in line with the Kyowa Kirin Group Procurement Policy, which states its commitment to pursue CSR procurement together with suppliers to ensure stable supplies of high-quality products.
+The Group is seeking to conduct sustainable procurement in line with the Kyowa Kirin Group Procurement Policy, which states its commitment to pursue sustainable procurement together with suppliers to ensure stable supplies of highquality products.
+To ensure that suppliers are familiar with the Group’s initiatives for sustainable procurement, the Group holds briefing webinar for suppliers periodically.
 In addition, the Supplier Code of Conduct sums up the seven areas where the Group calls for understanding and cooperation from suppliers: relationships with society, relationships with employees, compliance with rules, respect for human rights, environmental preservation, information management, and risk management.
-Contracts with suppliers carry a CSR clause, which includes compliance with the Code of Conduct, and the Group carries out CSR questionnaires to confirm compliance with the Code, publishing the results.
+In dealing with suppliers, we have added a clause of compliance with the Supplier Code of Conduct to our contracts, and the Group conducts questionnaires to confirm compliance with the Supplier Code of Conduct, publishing the results.
 The Group also obtains risk and credit background data from external organizations and conducts supplier assessments based on objective information.
-The Group will continue to obtain similar information in the course of transactions as needed, and confirm with a supplier when there is any cause for concern.
+The Group obtains similar information in the course of transactions as needed, and confirms with a supplier when there is any cause for concern.
 In addition, the Group promptly shares the risk information it obtained with relevant divisions and works together to mitigate risk, including requesting corrective action from suppliers or considering changing suppliers, as needed.
+Through the procurement functions and systems established in each region, the Group takes measures to reduce risks and monitors the status.
+Based on Kyowa Kirin Group Human Rights Policy established in December 2022, the Group also promotes human rights due diligence initiatives.

 Risks Related to Information Security